-Why I love this Pumpkin Spice Martini Recipe:
+Why I love this Spiced Pumpkin Martini Recipe:

 Like most cocktails, you can mix it together and serve it within minutes.
-All you need is some vodka, Bailey’s Pumpkin Pie Spice (YUM!) and some Pumpkin Spice Syrup (like Monin).
-It is literally, pour, shake and serve.
+All you need is some vodka, Bailey’s Pumpkin Pie Spice (YUM!), and some Pumpkin Spice Syrup (like Monin).
+It’s literally, pour, shake, and serve.
 And you’ve just become the life of the party!

 The flavors combined really do remind me of a piece of pumpkin pie.
 You would think with all this “pumpkin spice” going on, it would be too much.
 But just the opposite.
 It has a layering effect that is distinctly pumpkin in every way.

 The sugared rim is mixed with (you got it) pumpkin pie spice.
 So from the moment, your lips touch this martini glass until you enjoy the last sip, you are indulging in a “spiced up” cocktail that is Fall in every way!